OctaDist/OctaDist-PyPI/README.md

 - identify the type of octahedral coordination complexes.
 - compute octahedral distortion parameters.
 - display 3D molecule and other stuff.
-- implement in your or other other program easily.
+- implement its functionality in your or other program.

 ## Getting started